coursera-dl/coursera-dl/README.md

     With CAUTH parameter:	 coursera-dl -ca 'some-ca-value-from-browser' modelthinking-004

 If you don't want to type your password in command line as plain text, you can use the script without `-p` option.
 In this case you will be prompted for password  once the script is run.

+Here are some examples of how to invoke `coursera-dl` from the command line:

     Without -p field:            coursera-dl -u <user> modelthinking-004 Multiple classes:            coursera-dl -u <user> -p <pass> saas historyofrock1-001 algo-2012-002